highperformancecoder/minsky/gui-js/readme/folder-structure.md

 │   ├── minsky-server [The Socket.IO server (We are no longer using this.
-Kept here as a backup)] │   ├── shared [Shared Resources across projects (like shared constants, functions,interfaces, css themes etc)] │   └── ui-components [Angular UI components for context menus, non menu popups etc] ├── minsky-docs [git submodule for HELP menu related resources] ├── README.md
+Kept here as a backup)] │   ├── shared [Shared Resources across projects (like shared constants, functions,interfaces, css themes etc)] │   └── ui-components [Angular UI components for context menus, non menu popups etc] ├── minsky-docs [HELP menu related resources]
+├── README.md
 ├── package.json
 ├── signature.json [The signature file used to compare signatures between minsky-httpd binaries]